 Because these types of employees might use their personal vehicles, they might be able to maintain personal auto insurance or use rideshare insurance as an alternative.
 Some personal auto policies allow drivers to stipulate if a car is used for business purposes, although those purposes are much more limited than commercial car insurance.

 Using your vehicle to travel to and from an office on a regular daily commute is not considered a business use and doesn’t mean you’ll need commercial insurance.
 For vehicles used for commutes, there is usually a “commute” classification on personal auto insurance policies.
 You only need to consider commercial insurance if you are using your vehicle as part of a profit-making venture.

 Commercial car insurance and the gig economy

 The gig economy has changed how many people earn a living.
 Companies like Uber, Lyft, DoorDash and Instacart have exploded in popularity.
 But do drivers for these companies need commercial auto insurance?

 It depends.
-Many personal car insurance companies offer endorsements for these types of drivers, but they might not apply in all situations.
+Many personal car insurance providers offer endorsements for these types of drivers, but they might not apply in all situations.
 For example, most personal auto insurance endorsements for ridesharing drivers, like drivers for Uber and Lyft, only provide coverage while the app is turned on and searching for a ride, but stop the coverage once a driver has accepted a passenger.
 At that point, coverage should be provided by the ridesharing company, but the coverage limits provided might not be very high.

 If you drive for any kind of ridesharing or delivery company, talk to your insurance agent.
 Depending on how often you are driving — part-time or full-time — you might need a commercial insurance policy to properly cover yourself any time you’re on the clock and behind the wheel.

 How to get commercial insurance

 Applying for commercial car insurance is a bit different than getting personal car insurance.
 If you’re looking to buy commercial insurance for the first time, here’s what you need to do: